benhill-401-advanced-javascript/reading-notes/class-05.md

 - **Transparent GIF** - If the transparent part of the image has straight edges and is 100% transparent, you can save the image as a GIF.
 - **PNG** If the transparent part of the image has a diagonal

+### Ch.
+11: "Color" (pp. 246-263)

+Every color on a computer screen is created by mixing amounts of red, green, and blue.
+To find the color you want. you can use a color picker.

+- VScode has a hexadiagram built in when using the color property where you can choose any color you like.

+### Ch.
+12: "Text" (pp. 264-299)

+- There are properties to control the choice of font, size, weight, style, and spacing.
+- There is a limited choice of fonts that you can assume most people have installed.
+- If you want to use a wider range of typfaces there are several options. but you need to have the right license to use them.
+- You can control the space between lines of text, individual letters, and words.
+Text can also be aligned to the left, right, center, or justified.
+It can also be indented.
+- You can use pseudo-classes to change the style of an element when a user hovers over or clicks on tet, or when they have visited a link.

+##
 [Table of Contents](README.md)